Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Connecting an optical cable from a TV to a home theater system is relatively simple.
 The basic steps are:

-2. Connect the cable from the TV’s optical out to the home theater’s optical input – making sure to line up the connector correctly as it will only insert one way round.
+2. Connect the cable from the TV’s optical out to the home theater’s optical input – making sure to line up the connector correctly as it will only insert one way around.

-3. Switch on the TV and amplifier and ensure that the TV’s output is enabled and the correct input is selected on the home theater system.
+3. Switch on the TV and amplifier.
+Ensure the TV’s output is enabled, and you select the correct input on the home theater system.

 For more detailed information on this, go to how to connect an optical audio cable to your TV and soundbar.